akshaysubr/Akshay-Subramaniam/README.md

 ### What is this repository for? ###

-* Quick summary
-A tool to postprocess Miranda visualization files
+* A tool to postprocess Miranda visualization files

-* Version
+* Version 0.1
-0.1

 ### How do I get set up? ###